w3c/openscreenprotocol/control_protocol.md

 #### Presentation Connection Request

-This message is sent by a controlling user agent to connect to a receiver.
+This message is sent by a controlling user agent to a reciever to connect a controller to a presentation.
 The Presentation URL and Presentation ID should correspond to a presentation that has been started on the receiver through a successful Presentation Initiation Request.

 ```
 Flavor:  Request
-Type:    0x0002
+Type:    0x0003
 Subtype: 0x0001

 Byte Offset